-Use your meditation to develop your sensitivity to the full potential of each moment.
+Use your meditation

+to the full potential of each moment.

 Your emotional suffering is only real if you lack the capacity to detach yourself from it.
 Your emotional suffering will pass once you are centred in the midst of conditions.